GMLC-TDC/pyhelics/docs/migration-helics2-helics3.md

 This document will describe the path to migrate your python code from HELICS version 2.x.x to version 3.x.x.

+You can also see the [tests](https://github.com/GMLC-TDC/pyhelics/tree/master/tests) folder on github for more examples on how to use the various functions.

 ### Functions

 **Related to `HelicsMessage`**